Skip to content

 1. 01

-The Family Bonus Plus is calculated depending on the gross income per child.
-An annual maximum amount of €2,000 applies for each child up to the age of 18 (since July 2022)
+The Family Bonus Plus benefit is calculated depending on the gross income on a per child basis.
+An annual maximum amount of € 2,000 applies for each child up to the age of 18 (as of July 2022)

-For children aged 18 and over, the Family Bonus Plus amounts to €700 (2024) if family allowance is still being received for this child.
+For children aged 18 and over, the Family Bonus Plus benefit amounts to € 700 (as of 2025) if a family allowance is still being received for this child.

 The Family Bonus Plus is a tax deduction that directly reduces your tax burden.
-You are entitled to it if you have unlimited tax liability in Austria and receive family allowance for the child.
+You are entitled to it if you have unlimited tax liability in Austria and receive a family allowance for the child.
 Since 2019, the Family Bonus Plus has replaced the child allowance and the tax deductibility of childcare costs.

 2. 02